DIY Disasters and How Not to Fix Home Problems

 There are a range of chemical drain cleaners on the market that are formulated to clear blockages.

 These chemicals do the job by eating through the hair, fat and other substances in the drain.
+However, it can be the start of a DIY disaster.

-But when a drain is completely clogged, the chemical cleaner has nowhere to go.
+When a drain is completely clogged, the chemical cleaner has nowhere to go.
 It sits in the drain and, while it slowly eats away at the clog, it can also corrode your pipes and make the problem worse.

 Be wary of DIY plumbing projects.
 If the clog is that bad, it might be time to call a professional plumber.
 It’s best to secure the services of a licensed plumber – such as those at Mr Emergency – to ensure any stubborn clogs are removed and pipes professionally repaired.